-The Carolyn Watson Rural Oklahoma Community Foundation was established in 1995 to improve the quality of life in designated rural communities in southern Oklahoma.
-A grant program was adopted by the Trustees to support programs and projects in designated communities that will improve the quality of life and provide opportunities for citizens to improve themselves and their communities.
+The Carolyn Watson Rural Oklahoma Community Foundation was established in 1995 to improve the quality of life in designated rural Oklahoma communities.
+A grant program was adopted by the Trustees to support programs and projects in designated communities to provide opportunities for citizens to improve themselves and their communities.

-- Service provided in communities with a population of less than 6,000 (as of the 2010 U.S. Census) within one of the following counties: Adair, Atoka, Bryan, Caddo, Cherokee, Choctaw, Coal, Greer, Harmon, Haskell, Jackson, Johnston, Kiowa, Latimer, Le Flore, McCurtain, Pushmataha, Sequoyah, Tillman or Washita.
+- Service provided in communities with a population of less than 6,000 (as of the 2016 U.S. Census) within one of the following counties: Adair, Atoka, Bryan, Cherokee, Choctaw, Coal, Haskell, Johnston, Latimer, McCurtain, McIntosh, Okfuskee and Pushmataha.

 - Please note that organizations located outside of the counties identified above will be considered for funding as long as services are provided within the eligible communities and/or counties.

-- The project should be new or a significant expansion of a current effort which will provide positive additional impact to the community in one of three areas of interest: 1) Arts/Culture/History, 2) Health or 3) Libraries/Literacy.
+- The project should be new or a significant expansion of a current effort that will positively impact the community in the areas of arts, culture, history, libraries and literacy.